 How Long Can a Cat go Without Pooping?

-Typically, pet owners should be concerned if their young, healthy cat doesn’t poop for more than two days.
-With elderly cats, you should be concerned after about one day.
+Pet owners should be concerned if their young, healthy cat doesn’t poop for more than two days.
+With elderly cats, you should be worried after about one day.

-If your senior cat has constipation for more than one day, they should be taken to their vet as soon as possible.
-As they age, cats become very fragile.
+If your senior cat has constipation for more than one day, they should be taken to their vet.
+As they age, cats bodies and digestive systems become incredibly fragile.
 A senior cat can decline rapidly if issues such as constipation or diarrhea are not quickly addressed.

 Cat Not Pooping but Acting Normal

-Many vets recommend trying some home remedies before you reach for a commercially available stool softener because they tend to be a safer, milder option and won’t be hard on the cat’s digestive system like some over the counter products can be.
+Many vets recommend trying some home remedies before you reach for a commercially available stool softener because they tend to be a safer, milder option and won’t be hard on the cat’s digestive system.

-A natural lubricant, olive oil can easily do the trick to get your pet’s bowels going.
+A natural lubricant, olive oil can get your pet’s bowels moving.
 Use a couple of teaspoons and mix it in your cat’s dry food.
 Add this to their food one to two times daily.

 Did canned pumpkin seem unappealing to your pet?
 Then try pumpkin juice instead.
-Pumpkin juice can do wonders for a cat’s digestion, and it’s faster acting compared to a pureed pumpkin.
+Pumpkin juice can help your cat’s digestion, and it’s faster-acting than a pureed pumpkin.

 Best Stool Softeners for Cats

-There’s a major difference between a stool softener and a laxative.
+There’s a significant difference between a stool softener and a laxative.

 Pet Wellbeing Smooth BM Gold for Cats

-Remember, if this behavior is fairly new for your cat and has increased in frequency, speaking with your vet to rule out any underlying health condition will be very important to your pet’s future health.
+If this behavior is fairly new for your cat and has increased in frequency, speaking with your vet to rule out any underlying health condition will be crucial to your pet’s long-term health.